xaby-xd/xaby-simple-twitch-bot/README.md

 # xaby-simple-twitch-bot
-Simple twitch bot for simple chat interactions.
+Simple twitch bot for simple chat interactions and commands.